Florence Harding: Women

 During a trip to England in 1911, Florence began to sympathize with women leading protests and became an ardent suffragette.
 When she returned to America, she went to a rally for women's right to vote in Columbus.
 Despite her feelings on the matter, Florence remained silent on women's suffrage during the 1912 election.
 She continued to be treated by Dr. Sawyer at his new White Oaks Sanitarium for various ailments and deepened her study of astrology.

-As First Lady, lifted the informal ban on "unacceptable women" (usually meaning divorced women) instituted under Theodore Roosevelt.
+As First Lady, Florence lifted the informal ban on "unacceptable women" (usually meaning divorced women) instituted under Theodore Roosevelt.
 She sparked a small furor by inviting the National Council of Catholic Women to the White House, as liberals disdained their anti-birth control efforts.
 Florence would not criticize Margaret Sanger's birth control push as she herself had used it earlier in life.
 Florence hosted a tennis match between Marion Jessup and Molla Mallory.
 Additionally, she sought to associate with popular female icons of the 1920s.
 When Madame Curie visited the White House, Florence praised her as an example of a professional achiever and excellent scientist who was also a supportive wife.
 Florence accepted an inscribed book from the Curies, breaking her informal rule against autographs.

 Florence raised public awareness of women who managed household finance.
 She stated that married women should know something about their husband's work.
 She agreed to sign on to a pledge to reduce the consumption of sugar when its price became exorbitant.
 However, she also held some traditional values, such as it being more practical for women to raise families rather than working a regular job.
 Florence became the president of the Southern Industrial Association, an informal role in an organization that provided education for mountain women.
 She personally helped a man get a job at a factory after his wife wrote asking for help.